Nelson233/origami2/README.md

 ## Shutdown

-Open a terminal (command in Windows) window and typing these commands:
+Open the terminal window (i.e., Terminal in Mac, Command in Windows) and typing these commands:

 ```bash
 cd /path/to/save